Coolant Leak Repair Cost

 cost broken down

-The main thing is to stay watchful for signs of a coolant leak, and if you notice something, address it.
-Some of the most apparent symptoms include a puddle of liquid under your car, engine overheating, or white smoke coming from the exhaust.
+The main thing is to remain vigilant for signs of a coolant leak, and if you notice something, address it.
+Some of the most obvious symptoms include a puddle of liquid under your car, engine overheating, or white smoke coming from the exhaust.

 But other repairs are more complex and best left to professionals, like a damaged radiator or blown head gasket.